Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/samples/Sample15_MockingClientTypes.md

 ServiceBusAdministrationClient adminClient = mockAdministrationClient.Object;

-// This sets up the mock service bus sender and receiver to be returned from the mock ServiceBusClient.

-Mock<ServiceBusClient> mockServiceBusClient = new();
-Mock<ServiceBusSender> mockSender = new();
-Mock<ServiceBusReceiver> mockReceiver = new();

-mockServiceBusClient
-    .Setup(client => client.CreateSender(It.IsAny<string>()))
-    .Returns(mockSender.Object);

-mockServiceBusClient
-    .Setup(client => client.CreateReceiver(
-        It.IsAny<string>(),
-        It.IsAny<string>()))
-    .Returns(mockReceiver.Object);

-// This sets up the sender to dynamically create a list of messages to return from the ServiceBusReceiver mock.
-// See the ServiceBusModelFactory for a complete set of properties that can be populated using the ServiceBusModelFactory.ServiceBusReceivedMessage
-// method.

-List<ServiceBusReceivedMessage> messagesToReturn = new();

-mockSender
-    .Setup(sender => sender.SendMessageAsync(
-        It.IsAny<ServiceBusMessage>(),
-        It.IsAny<CancellationToken>()))
-    .Callback<ServiceBusMessage, CancellationToken>(
-    (m, ct) => messagesToReturn.Add(ServiceBusModelFactory.ServiceBusReceivedMessage(
-        body: m.Body,
-        messageId: m.MessageId,
-        sessionId: m.SessionId)))
-    .Returns(Task.CompletedTask);

-// This is a simple local method that returns an IAsyncEnumerable to use as the return for ReceiveMessagesAsync
-// below, since IAsyncEnumerables cannot be created directly.

-async IAsyncEnumerable<ServiceBusReceivedMessage> mockReturn()
-{
-    // IAsyncEnumerable types can only be returned by async functions, use this no-op await statement to
-    // force the method to be async.

-    await Task.Yield();

-    foreach (ServiceBusReceivedMessage message in messagesToReturn)
-    {
-        // Yield statements allow methods to emit multiple outputs.
-In async methods this can be over time.

-        yield return message;
-    }

-    // Clear all of the messages already emitted. messagesToReturn.Clear();
-}

-mockReceiver
-    .Setup(receiver => receiver.ReceiveMessagesAsync(
-        It.IsAny<CancellationToken>()))
-    .Returns(mockReturn);

-ServiceBusClient serviceBusClient = mockServiceBusClient.Object;

-// The rest of this snippet illustrates how to send and receive messages using the mocked
+// The rest of this snippet illustrates create topics and subscriptions using the mocked administration client,
-// topic and subscription methods above, this would be where application methods sending and
-// receiving to topics and subscriptions would be called.
+// this would be where application methods creating topics and subscriptions would be called.

 // Illustrating creating a topic.